jblindsay/go-spatial/README.md

-FD8FlowAccum         Performs FD8 flow accumulation on a DEM FillDepressions      Removes depressions in DEMs using filling FillSmallNodataHoles Fills small nodata holes in a raster MaxElevationDeviatio Calculates the maximum elevation deviation across a ran PrintGeoTiffTags     Prints a GeoTiff's tags
-Quantiles            Tranforms raster values into quantiles Whitebox2GeoTiff     Converts Whitebox GAT raster to GeoTiff
+FD8FlowAccum         Performs FD8 flow accumulation on a DEM FillDepressions      Removes depressions in DEMs using filling FillSmallNodataHoles Fills small nodata holes in a raster Hillshade            Calculates a hillshade raster from a DEM MaxElevationDeviatio Calculates the maximum elevation deviation across a ran PrintGeoTiffTags     Prints a GeoTiff's tags PrintLASInfo         Prints details of a LAS file Quantiles            Tranforms raster values into quantiles Slope                Calculates slope from a DEM Whitebox2GeoTiff     Converts Whitebox GAT raster to GeoTiff
 ```